Project Management Tips for Small Business Owners

-Just because you aren’t a gigantic conglomerate organisation with offices all over the world, and countless teams orchestrating an operation cross-continent, doesn’t mean good project management should be any less of a priority.
+Just because you aren’t a gigantic conglomerate organisation with offices all over the world, and countless teams orchestrating an operation cross-continent, it doesn’t mean good project management should be any less of a priority.

 If anything, start-ups and SMEs have less wiggle room for error due to limited resources and finance.
 So, with this in mind, we’ve put together some tricks of the trade to help you improve your project management tactics as a small business owner.